Last updated on August 18th, 2022

-When moisture gets trapped between two double glazed glass panes, it causes the window to mist up.
 As well as looking unsightly, misted windows are a sign that the double glazing has not been sealed and insulated correctly.
 Replacing a failed or blown unit will prevent heat from escaping and bills from rising.
-But what is the cost of replacing misted double glazing units?

 If you’ve spotted a few windows in your property with this issue, it’s worth hiring a professional to install a replacement.
-Read on for an overview of the average costs and key considerations for the job.
+In this guide we provide an overview of the average costs and key considerations for the job.

 Replacement double glazing panels cost